daisy/pipeline/assembly/src/main/resources/README.txt

                              Authoring and Interchange) into HTML.
    * zedai-to-pef            Transforms a ZedAI (DAISY 4 XML) document into a PEF.
- - a set of sample documents to test the provided conversions, in the "samples" directory

 3. Release Notes
 ------------------------------------------------------------------------------

-The package includes the 1.10.0-beta1 version of the project.
+The package includes the 1.10.0-rc1 version of the project.
-This is a beta release.
+This is a release candidate.

-### Changes in v1.10.0-beta1
+### Changes in v1.10.0-rc1

 * Distribution
   * [NEW] new graphical user interface (GUI)